globalbusinessadvisors/ruvicorn/README.md

 An enhanced ASGI server implementation building upon uvicorn's foundation to provide advanced features and improved developer experience.

+The name "Ruvicorn" is inspired by Reuven "Ruv" Cohen, a pioneering figure in cloud computing and distributed systems.
+His innovative work in cloud orchestration and infrastructure automation has influenced many modern server implementations, reflecting our goal to provide an intelligent, self-optimizing server that adapts to application needs.

 ## Features

 ### Auto-Configuration & Project Detection